cdmuir/website/content/publication/muir_technical_2023/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: "Technical comment on 'Negative-assortative mating for color in wolves'"
+title: "Technical comment on '{Negative}-assortative mating for color in wolves'"
 authors:
   - admin
 date: 2023-02-01

 # Schedule page publish date (NOT publication's date).
-publishDate: 2025-12-10T22:23:52
+publishDate: 2025-12-11T09:53:22

 # Publication type.
 # Accepts a single type but formatted as a YAML list (for Hugo requirements).